jhall38/SorryAppBackend/README.md

 POST (email, sorrynotsorry, timestamp) -> adds a sorry or not sorry record to a user.

 <b>http://sorryapp.canadacentral.cloudapp.azure.com/SorryAppBackend/leaderboard.php</b>
-GET (sorrynotsorry, timestamp) -> gets the top 10 users who have said soryy or not sorry spanning all of time.
+GET (sorrynotsorry) -> gets the top 10 users who have said soryy or not sorry spanning all of time.

 timestamp must be in the format of YYYY-MM-DD HH:MM:SS